Lundahl & Seitl and vice-chancellors’ portraits

 (60-80 minutes, appropriate for age 12 and up, part of the work occurs in total darkness)

-“An Elegy to the Medium of Film” begins with the thought that we all carry traces inside us of the films and movies we have seen and made in our life.
-The work contemplates film as a phenomenon and a medium – its traditions and its potential futures.
-But at the same time, it also plunges the observer into the camera’s incorporeal existence – a world where nothing dies but just continues to exist like a star which, despite having died light-years before, continues to shine.
+“An Elegy to the Medium of Film” worked with the thought that we all carry traces of the films and movies we have seen and made in our life inside us.
+The work contemplated film as a phenomenon and a medium – its traditions and its potential futures.
+But at the same time, it also plunged the observer into the camera’s incorporeal existence – a world where nothing dies but just continues to exist like a star which, despite having died light-years before, continues to shine.

 Unknown Cloud on Its Way to Stockholm University